kunesj/conkyKeep/Readme.md

     sudo apt-get install python2.7 python-pip conky-all
     sudo pip install requests beautifulsoup

 Copy and then rename config_default.xml to ~/.config/conkykeep/config.xml.
-You can also create copy in the same folder (as conkyKeep.sh) wich has higher priority.
+You can also create copy in the same folder (as conkyKeep.sh) which has higher priority.

     mkdir -p ~/.config/conkykeep/
     cp config_default.xml ~/.config/conkykeep/config.xml